 The Hemingway cocktail lounge is positioned for the sunset.
 The restaurant serves international and local dishes from brunch through dinner.
 For a glamping property, the food and beverage operation is more developed than most beach hotels this size.
 The infinity pool overlooks the ocean.
 The combination of pool, lounge, and beachfront creates a full evening programme without leaving the property.

-Fifty air-conditioned luxury tents on 90 metres of private beachfront in Tabanan, Bali's underexplored west coast, 25 minutes north of Canggu.
-Four tent categories: Outpost Tents (king bed, from approximately $92 midweek), Deluxe Standard Tents, Deluxe Ocean View Tents (from $184), and Family Tents (king plus two singles, from $184).
+Four tent categories: Outpost Tents (king bed, the midweek entry point), Deluxe Standard Tents, Deluxe Ocean View Tents, and Family Tents (king plus two singles, at the same rate).
 All tents have en-suite bathrooms.
 The on-site restaurant and Hemingway cocktail lounge serve brunch through dinner.

 Continental breakfast included.
 An infinity pool, spa, yoga shala, and wedding venue (capacity 120) complete the property.
 Renewable energy, waste reduction, and ecosystem support programmes.
 Kids' club available.
 The west coast sunset position means guests face directly into the Indian Ocean as it goes orange every evening.
 Number one on TripAdvisor for all of Tabanan.